puzant/puzant-cv/readme.md

 ### Mobile
 ![app-screenshot](./public/app-screenshot-2.png)
 ![app-screenshot-2](./public/app-screenshot-3.png)

-Welcome to my CV repository!
-This project showcases my personal CV in the form of a web page, built with Tailwind CSS, Alpine.js, HTML, and CSS variables.
-The page includes a dark mode feature for a personalized user experience.

 ## Features 🚀
 - 📱 Responsive Design: The CV is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.